Becoming disabled: A woman photographs her life with MS

 The Detroit-based artist was diagnosed with chronic progressive MS in 1988 when she was 45.
 At the time she was running marathons for fun and taking 200-mile bicycle tours.

 Lay-Dorsey started taking self-portraits six years ago.
-She says it has made her think more positively about her new body and hopes her work will change attitudes.
+She says it has made her think more positively about her body and hopes her work will change attitudes.